janklab/janklab-core/doc/Feature_Areas.md

 ### Symbol

 The `symbol` type is a compact way of representing low-cardinality sets of strings that supports low memory usage and fast equality comparison.
-It's similar to Matlab's `categorical` type, but uses a global symbol space, and is integrated with Janklab I/O features.
+It is similar to Matlab's `categorical` type, but uses a global symbol space, and is integrated with Janklab I/O features.

 ## Monkeypatches